-Field survey of the proposed development site was carried out by Altemar Ltd. on the 3rd August 2021, 25th August 2021, 16th September 2021 and 5th December 2021.
+Field survey of the proposed development site was carried out by Altemar Ltd. on the 3rd August 2021, 25th August 2021, 16th September 2021, 5th December 2021 and the 25th April 2022.
 The purpose of the field surveys was to identify habitat types according to the Fossitt (2000) habitat classification and map their extent.
 In addition, more detailed information on the species composition and structure of habitats, conservation value and other data were gathered.

 A bat survey (emergent and detector) was also carried out on the 25th August 2021 and 16th September 2021 and assessed the site for roosting potential.
 At dusk a bat detector survey was carried out onsite using an echo meter touch 2 pro detector to determine bat activity.
 Bats if present were identified by their ultrasonic calls coupled with behavioural and flight observations.
 A mammal assessment was carried out on the 5th December 2021.
-A Wintering Bird Survey is currently underway at this site.
-Potential impacts on the bird species protected as qualifying interests of this SPA will be determined upon completion of this survey.
+A Wintering Bird Survey was carried on October 8th 2021, October 29th 2021, November 10th 2021, November 19th, 2021, December 3rd 2021, December 19th 2021, January 8th 2022, January 29th 2022, February 9th 2022, February 26th 2022, March 11th 2022 and March 27th 2022.
+Following communication from NPWS a further site visit was carried out on the 25th April 2022 to assess the seasonal pond adjacent to the proposed development site.